WHAT DO YOU DO WITH A DEFECTIVE BID?

 The California Supreme Court in Drennan v.
 Star Paving Company (1958) 51 Cal.2d 409, held that although bidding on private works is not regulated by any specific statutory scheme as in public works, other basic legal principles are at work which should prevent a subcontractor from withdrawing its bid to a general contractor under the doctrine of promissory estoppel.
 This conclusion is enforced, absent extraordinary circumstances, even where the subcontractor’s bid contains a mistake or error.

-Thus, although under normal law of contract formation one might argue that a contract is not formed where a subcontractor has attempted to withdraw its bid prior to formal acceptance by the general contractor, in construction law the general contractor can enforce the bid against the subcontractor, as well as any additional damages for delay, impact, or disruption to the project, as a consequence of a subcontractor’s failure to honor its bid.
+Thus, although under normal law of contract formation one might argue that a contract is not formed where a subcontractor has attempted to withdraw its bid prior to formal acceptance by the general contractor, in construction law the general contractor can enforce the bid against the subcontractor, as well as any additional damages for delay, impact, defect, or disruption to the project, as a consequence of a subcontractor’s failure to honor its bid.